emaste/CIS-Benchmark/LoggingAndAuditing.markdown

 group permissions to read the log files, which is preferable to having it run setuid to root.
 Therefore, there are two remediation and audit steps for log file permissions.
-One is for systems that do not have a secured group method implemented that only permits root to read the log files (<code>root:operator 600</code>).
+One is for systems that do not have a secured group method implemented that only permits root to read the log files (<code>root:wheel 600</code>).
 The other is for sites that do have such a setup and are designated as <code>root:securegrp 640</code> where securegrp is the defined security group (in some cases wheel).